raafi074/simple-attention-accelerator/README.md

 ## Number Representation

-The design uses **16-bit signed fixed-point arithmetic (Q8.8 format)** for efficient hardware implementation while maintaining acceptable numerical precision.
+The design uses integer arithmetic for simplicity and ease of verification.

 ---